The Effects and Recovery from Founders Syndrome

-5. Fully and accurately communicate with all Board members through, e.g., in Executive Committee meetings (depending on the nature of the Board), Director’s Report, memos to Board members about status of transition to new chief executive, meetings with Board Chair, reports of status on objectives and
+5. Fully and accurately communicate with all Board members through, e.g., in Executive Committee meetings (depending on the nature of the Board), Director’s Report, memos to Board members about the status of the transition to the new chief executive, meetings with the Board Chair, reports of status on objectives and

 strategic plan, minutes from staff meetings, etc.